robinozer/PythonProject/README.md

 ### Fixed bugs ###

-- In the early developent of the game, I tried a number of different lists and dictionaries to store my questions and answers.
+- In the early development of the game, I tried a number of different lists and dictionaries to store my questions and answers.
 The first one shown below has the question as the key and the answer options in a list as the value.
 This proved to be a rudimentary model as there was no sustainable way to index the questions.

 ```
 QUESTIONS = {